rxweb/rxweb/docs/reactive-form-validators/validation-decorators/url.md

 [!example(?type=section&clickEventCode="message=!message"&title=url decorator with custom message)]
 <app-url-message></app-url-message>

-# Complete url Numeric Example
+# Complete url Example

+This Complete url example which includes all the UrlConfig properties will fulfil the requirement of scenarios 1, 2 and 3.

 [!TabGroup]
 # [Example](#tab\completeexample)
 <app-url-complete></app-url-complete>